Elizabeth Olsen Looks Smitten While Showing Off Her New Rocker Boyfriend

 It's great to see Olsen so happy after her split with ex-fiancé, Narcos star Boyd Holbrook, whom she was with for three years.
 Maybe her budding relationship will give her a reason to post more frequently on her new Instagram account?
 That is, if she can make space for him with all of the sponsored content she hopes to post!
 (Hey, girl, do what you have to do and get that money.)

 But Arnett isn't the only one keeping Olsen busy and smiling these days.
-Last week, Netflix announced it would acquire her latest film, Kodachrome, for a whopping $4 million (£2.9 million), and she'll return to the big screen next year as the Scarlet Witch in Avengers: Infinity War.
+Last week, Netflix announced it would acquire her latest film, Kodachrome, for a whopping $4 million, and she'll return to the big screen next year as the Scarlet Witch in Avengers: Infinity War.

 Advertisement